abdullatteeff/alx-low_level_programming/0x09-static_libraries/README.md

-This is a solution for the project 0x09-static_libraries
+# Solution for the project 0x09-static_libraries